SystemsForecasting/ManchesterPBPK/README.md

 A running version of the app che be found here: https://manchester.shinyapps.io/pbpk/.

-The last version of the software was updated on 03 September 2021.

 ## Files
 - `server.R`: Shiny server function, it contains the "logics" of the applications (e.g., what happens when clicking a button).